 DiGRA Australia 2019: What’s Next?

 We invite you to contribute to a two-day game studies conference to be held 12th and 13th February at The University of Sydney.
+Registration for DiGRA Australia conferences is free.

 November 12th – Abstract Submission Deadline